Updates

 About the project

-Beverley Whitfield Oceal Pool located in Shellharbour has been a cherished part of the community since 1894.
-Originally known as the ocean baths, it became the Beverley Whitfield Ocean Pool in 1994 after enhancements by Council.
-The pool has a rich history and is a hub for swimming club members, local students, residents, and visitors.
+Beverley Whitfield Oceal Pool in Shellharbour has been a cherished part of the community since 1894.
+Originally known as the Ocean Baths, it was renamed in 1994 to honour local Olympic swimmer Beverley Whitfield.
+The pool welcomes around 170,000 visits each year from residents, swimming club members, local students and visitors.

 FAQs

-Council aims to keep the current stairs at the shallow end of the pool if we can meet the necessary ramp design standards.
-Additionally, there are ladders providing access to the deep end on both the reserve and ocean sides, and these will remain unchanged.
+Council will be building new stairs at the shallow end of the pool as part of the ramp project.
+The ladders at the deep end on both the reserve and ocean sides will remain unchanged.

 Established in 1894, Shellharbour's ocean baths have grown to become a cherished and vital community asset.
 Renamed the Beverley Whitfield Pool in 1994 following enhancements by the Shellharbour Council, this facility boasts a rich history.
 Acknowledging its cultural and historical importance, the pool has been designated as Heritage Item (I126) under the Shellharbour Local Environmental Plan 2013, with a portion falling within the Conservation Management Area (C295).
 Over the years, Council has conscientiously maintained and preserved this iconic site, understanding its significance to the community.

-Due to the location of the project, there may be environmental impacts.
-A Review of Environmental Factors (REF) will be completed to provide advice on how to manage the environmental impacts.
-Once complete the Review of Environmental Factors (REF) for Beverley Whitfield pool will be publicly available on Let’s Chat.
+Due to the project's location, there may be potential environmental impacts.
+A Review of Environmental Factors (REF) has been completed, providing advice on how to manage environmental impacts.

 Past feedback